7 tips to improve your client onboarding process

 To help avoid delays, consider creating a process for chasing up client details that haven’t been provided so that no information falls through the gaps.

 5. Set up a new project

 A little preparation work could help your new relationship get off to a smooth start.
-Set up template files, either digitally or as hard copies, for areas such as payroll, correspondence and tax, and add your new client to your accounting software.
+Set up any necessary documents and templates and add your new client to your accounting software.

 You may also wish to hold an internal meeting to brief your team on the new client’s needs and preferences to ensure that everyone is up to speed.

 Welcome packs can be a great way to set the tone with a new client.
 As well as providing important information, a welcome pack can help you make your client feel valued and set your practice apart.
 You could include some of the following: